blog

 - Product that can be palpated outside the intended lip tissue

-Patients may notice these changes gradually, often several weeks or months after treatment.
+Patients may notice these changes gradually.
+This often happens weeks or months after treatment.

 Preventing Lip Filler Migration

-While migration is not always avoidable, careful injection planning and technique can minimize the risk.
+Migration is not always avoidable.
+Careful injection planning and technique can minimize the risk.

 Prevention Strategies